 Child maintenance avoidance

-Family solicitor Deepa Patel explains the Government's plans to ensure paying parents can't avoid paying child maintenance.
+Family Associate Deepa Patel explains the Government's plans to ensure paying parents can't avoid paying child maintenance.

 Sharing the Care of the Children